rstudio/visual-markdown-editing/docs/citations.md

 ### API Access Key

-RStudio accesses Zotero web libraries using the Zotero Web API, so the first step is to [create a Zotero account](https://www.zotero.org/user/register) and then configure Zotero to sync it's data to your account.
+RStudio accesses Zotero web libraries using the Zotero Web API, so the first step is to [create a Zotero account](https://www.zotero.org/user/register) and then configure Zotero to sync its data to your account.
 You can do this using the **Sync** tab of the Zotero preferences:

 <img src="images/visual-editing-citations-zotero-sync.png" width="700"/>